mojesadi-dev/data-analysis-portfolio/README.md

 ## 📬 Contact / More Info

 This project is part of my **Data Analytics Portfolio**.
-For inquiries or collaboration, contact me via GitHub.
+For inquiries or collaboration, contact me via sadeghian.mz@gmail.com.

 ---
 “© 2025 Mojesadi – Portfolio Project.
 Do not reuse without permission.”